How did these men experience the conflict? (1916 - 18)

-- Use this resource in conjunction with our first online resource, which includes letters from the earlier war period: Letters from the First World War 1915, to consider further themes and ideas.
+- Use this resource in conjunction with our first online resource, which includes letters from the earlier war period: Letters from the First World War, part one (1915), to consider further themes and ideas.

 - Student work could be presented via a mix of media: Powerpoint presentation, video film, radio documentary, newspaper article, role play interview, poster, blog, web page or classroom exhibition.

-- How does their experience of the First World War vary amongst these letter writers?
+- How does their experience of the First World War vary among these letter writers?

 - What training was carried out before they were sent to fight?

 - How did the men feel about their experience of training?

 - What can be found out about tactics/weapons/equipment used in combat?